 Those who know me well know that I am an avid reader.
 I love to read, and have always loved to read.
 Over the last two and a half years, what with raising two little ones, I have not read nearly as much as I would have liked.

 I recently started reading for pleasure more.
 As a self professed bibliophile, I started perusing the virtual stacks at Goodreads.com and looking at the titles I had on my shelves.
-It had been awhile since I had visited Goodreads, and I realized that I missed it.
-I missed seeing what new titles were coming out.
-I missed learning what my friends and colleagues were reading.
-I missed entering the giveaways.
+It’s there that I snagged a copy of The Road Show by Braden Bell.

 Scott Jenson hates everything he knows about road shows: cheap costumes, silly songs, and bad acting.
 Being asked to create a road show is his worst nightmare come true.
 Can flawed but talented artist create a piece of art that testifies of Jesus Christ?
 And is there any way that something so trivial can have a healing effect on the lives of five troubled souls?
 A pornography addict, a depressed young mother, a sick older woman, a lonely outcast, and a spiritually numb elder s quorum president are about to find out.
 Braden Bell gives a five-star performance with Road Show: Beauty for Ashes.
 With true-to-life characters, humorous situations, and tender realizations, this book is guaranteed to make you smile and applaud for more.

 - Publisher: Cedar Fort, Inc. (June 8, 2010)

 - ISBN-10: 1599553562

 The book arrived pretty quickly, and honestly, I read it in one sitting.